 Chicago, IL 60611

-New applicants please visit this website and complete the application found under JD-LLM in International Human Rights.
+New applicants please visit the admissions area and complete the application found under JD-LLM in International Human Rights.
 Within this application checking the appropriate box indicates that you would like your application to be considered for the JD-LLM in International Human Rights.

 For further information, please contact Professor David Scheffer, Director of the Center for International Human Rights, at firstname.lastname@example.org, or Professor Bridget Arimond, Director of the LLM Program in International Human Rights, at email@example.com.